Table of Contents

 Don’t have barcodes yet?
 Talk to your manufacturer, co-packer, or screen printer.
 It should be a straightforward request.
 Smaller merchants can use sites like Avery.com that offer templates, then purchase packets of labels from an office supply store (using the correct design so it lines up with the online templates), print them out, and attach them to products.

-If you’re adding barcodes to your existing products for the first time, be sure to communicate with your existing 3PL if you have non-barcoded products in their fulfillment center.
+If you’re adding barcodes to your existing products for the first time, be sure to communicate with your existing 3PL if you have non-barcoded products in their fulfilment centre.
 This way, they can deplete any remaining inventory first and prevent commingling units from the new batch with the old batch.
 Otherwise, they may have trouble identifying the inventory and sending back accurate stock levels to you.

 A barcode’s journey through the order process